Master’s in TESOL

 A third available option for individuals with a TESOL certification is to serve as an advisor or teacher online.
 This could offer a work from home option for those who may need more flexibility.

-Another way to advance your career as a TESOL teachers is to take part in conferences and professional organizations.
-The TESOL International Association aims aims to advance excellence in English language teaching.
+Another way to advance your career as a TESOL teacher is to take part in conferences and professional organizations.
+The TESOL International Association aims to advance excellence in English language teaching.
 The members of this organization are from all parts of the world and work in a variety of educational settings.
 Through such associations and organizations, TESOL professionals can participate in conferences, expos, and webinars as a way to continuously grow within the field.